 Working With Stylesheets

 Elixir processes all CSS files through Webpack.
-This brings with it some nifty Webpack properties such as automatic url resolution.
+This brings with it some nifty Webpack properties such as automatic url resolutionarrow-up-right.

 CSS